flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

 Rather than sticking with ordinary drum kits, there have been occasions where music composers pushed the PCM channel to produce more natural sounds.
 Since this could only be implemented through software, games had to continuously sequence and stream their music without exceeding the Z80's limits.
 The main constraint was that, to fill its RAM during sequencing, the main bus had to be **blocked** first (preventing commands or samples from being sent to the audio chips during that timeframe).
 Otherwise, sound anomalies such as muting, frozen notes, or low sample rates could appear.

 While an unaffordable challenge at first, certain games overcame this with the help of creative techniques.
 For instance, Traveller's Tales' *Toy Story* (1995) allocated the 68000 for sequencing the music [@audio-gamehut].
-This was a highly intensive task, meaning it could only executed at very particular points of the game, such as the main menu.
+This was a highly intensive task, meaning it could only be executed at very particular points of the game, such as the main menu.

 ::: {.subfigures .tabs-nested .toleft .interactive-only}